SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomBehaviorDefinition.md

 - It can only inherit from the `ModuleDomBehaviorDefinition` (the ID is defined in the *ModuleBehaviorDefinition* property of the `ModuleSettings`).

 - The inheriting definition can only contain an ID, parent ID, and extra:

-  - `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition
+  - `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition.

-  - `ButtonDefinitions` (with other IDs than those defined on the parent)
+  - `ButtonDefinitions` (with other IDs than those defined on the parent).

-  - `ActionDefinitions` (with other IDs than those defined on the parent)
+  - `ActionDefinitions` (with other IDs than those defined on the parent).

 Adding extra statuses or transitions on the child definition is not allowed.